 Featuring a 2.4-liter inline-four, a five-speed automatic transmission and a choice of front- or all-wheel drive, the CR-V has a less expensive starting price than the Outback.
 Cargo capacity behind the back seat is nearly three cubic feet larger than the Subaru, though the Outback has more space when seats are folded.

-With front-wheel drive -- not available on the Outback -- the CR-V also boasts better fuel economy of 23 mpg city and 32 mpg highway.
+With front-wheel drive – not available on the Outback – the CR-V also boasts better fuel economy at 23 mpg city and 32 mpg highway.